18mr/documentation/jekyll-install.md

          - Run `bundle install` again.
          - If there is an error with `ffi`, run `bundle update ffi`
          - Run `bundle install` again.
-4. Check to see if Jekyll is installed by running: `jekyll`.
+4. Check to see if Jekyll is installed by running: `jekyll -v`.
+An output such as `jekyll 4.3.1` shows that it's working.
     - If Jekyll is not installed, run `gem install jekyll`

 ## Run the site locally